 - Grilled Sweet Potatoes with Chile Lime Tahini Sauce

 - Sweet Potato Radicchio Salad with Roasted Shallot Dressing

 - Ginger Sweet Potato and Coconut Milk Stew with Lentils & Kale

-- Sweet Potato Cakes with Lemony Slaw
+- Sweet Potato Cake Patties with Lemony Slaw

 Hope you give these cute little muffins a try!
 I also hope that you’re all hanging in there and keeping well.